tczajka/sorting-searching/_posts/2020-05-26-static-hashing.md

 ![compressed table 1](/assets/images/static-hashing/compressed1.png)

-Now let's separate out all the data elements into a separate array.
-Put all the ones that appear in single-element buckets first, in the same order as they appear in buckets.
+Now let's put all the data elements into a dedicated array.
+Order the so the ones that appear in single-element buckets first, in the same order as they appear in buckets.
 Also put all the secondary table hash functions and pointers into a separate array, again in the same order